 Balancing means the offset of the amount of gas delivered into the transmission system and the amount of gas off-taken from the transmission system.

-Balancing gas means gas intended to eliminate imbalances of market participants involved in balancing the transmission system during the balancing period.
+Balancing gas means gas intended to eliminate imbalances of market participants during the balancing period.

-Balancing period means the gas day, i.e. a period commencing at 7:00 in the morning on each day and ending at 7:00 in the morning on the following day, during which every market participant involved in balancing the transmission system must offset the amount of gas off-taken from the transmission system and the amount of gas injected to the transmission system in accordance with a contract concluded with the Transmission System Operator.
+Balancing period means the gas day, i.e. a period commencing at 7:00 in the morning on each day and ending at 7:00 in the morning on the following day, during which every market participant must offset the amount of gas off-taken from the transmission system and the amount of gas injected to the transmission system in accordance with a contract concluded with the Transmission System Operator.

-Balancing account means an account created on the website of the operator where information on the status of imbalance and other information related to the balancing in the transmission system, which the Transmission System Operator is obliged to provide in the procedure laid down by law, shall be published to market participants involved in balancing the transmission system.
+Balancing account means an account created on the website of the operator where information on the status of imbalance and other information related to the balancing in the transmission system, which the Transmission System Operator is obliged to provide in the procedure laid down by law, shall be published to market participants.

 Balancing service means a service provided to a transmission system operator via a contract for gas required to meet short term fluctuations in gas demand or supply, which is not a short term standardised product.